|

 Photo: Adrian Gheorghe 2nd March 2008

-This is a secondary street of Bilta Village in Romania, near Filiaşi, shown in the third millenium after Jesus Christ.
+This is a secondary street of Bilta Village in Romania, near Filiaşi, shown in the third millennium after Jesus Christ.

 Photo: Adrian Gheorghe 16th February 2008